 Food Safety Class for Cottage Industry Entrepreneurs// here is the normal content // ?>

-The University of Delaware Cooperative Extension is offering a Food Safety Training on Saturday, April.
-14, from 9 a.m. to 4 p.m. at the Kent County Cooperative Extension office, 69 Transportation Circle, in Dover.
-The fee is $50.
+The University of Delaware Cooperative Extension is offering a Food Safety Training on October 2nd and October 4th at the Kent County Cooperative Extension office, 69 Transportation Circle, in Dover.
+In order to complete the training you need to attend BOTH sessions.

-The 7-hour class will be taught by Kathleen Splane, UD Family & Consumer Science extension educator.
+The 6-hour class will be taught by Kathleen Splane, UD Family & Consumer Science extension educator.

 “This training meets the food safety requirements by the State of Delaware for those individuals who want to prepare non-hazardous foods in their own home for sale locally,” Splane said.